 IBM (International Business Machines Corporation) employs organizational capabilities to continue growing its business, despite challenges based on the opportunities and threats in the information technology industry, such as the ones outlined in this PESTEL/PESTLE analysis.
-The PESTLE/PESTEL analysis is a strategic management instrument that identifies the political, economic, sociocultural, technological, ecological, and legal (PESTEL) factors relevant to the company.
+The PESTLE/PESTEL analysis is a strategic management instrument that identifies the political, economic, social, technological, ecological, and legal (PESTEL) factors relevant to the company.
 IBM, also known as Big Blue, succeeds by developing competencies to exploit the opportunities and overcome the threats based on these external factors.
 For example, the company benefits from growth opportunities in the remote or macro-environment through high economies of scale, which is one of the business strengths identified in the SWOT analysis of IBM.
 This PESTLE analysis determines the strategic options for the company.
 Addressing the external factors increases IBM’s success rate in boosting the performance of its global business.

 Managers can use the results of this PESTEL analysis of IBM as a basis for developing strategies and programs to strengthen the business.
 For example, the external factors in the technological aspect of the PESTLE analysis can guide the company’s innovation programs.
 The aim should be to fulfill IBM’s mission statement and vision statement, while maximizing stability and growth, and protecting the business from threats in the remote or macro-environment.
 These threats include the threat of competitors, like Cisco, Intel, Google (Alphabet), Amazon, Microsoft, and Oracle.
 It is also essential to regularly monitor the external environment to adjust the company’s strategic planning accordingly.
 A holistic approach to the threats and opportunities shown in this PESTEL/PESTLE analysis can empower IBM in its growth and expansion efforts in the information technology industry.